MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-02-specify-connection-information-reporting-services.md

 ---
 # Tutorial: Specify connection information (Reporting Services)

-In this tutorial, you learn how to connect your reports to data sources, ensuring they can access the necessary data when its needed.
+In this tutorial, you learn how to connect your reports to data sources, ensuring they can access the necessary data.

 In this tutorial, you: